AshKatzEm/QC_MATH_342/README.md

 # QC_MATH_342
-Spring 2022 Labs will be uploaded here
+## Spring 2022 Labs will be uploaded here as well as essays and final modeling project